piyush470/Iot_Project/README.md

-#IoT Project 2026
+# IoT Project 2026

 ## Project Overview

-SISTec IoT Application 2026 is a beginner-friendly IoT web application built using:
+This is a beginner-friendly IoT web application built using:

 - HTML
 - Tailwind CSS